Hawkbat/OuterWildsModJam4/README.md

 ### Known Issues

 - 3D-positioned audio (such as the ship thruster noises, dam breaking, etc.) can become distorted or entirely inaudible.
 This does not affect gameplay.
-- Alt-tabbing out while holding a new tool and flying the ship may cause the controls to stop responding.
+- Alt-tabbing out or crashing the ship while holding a new tool and flying the ship may cause the controls to stop responding.
+- The photos taken by the new tool may not display correctly.
+The tool mechanic still works correctly.
 - Some objects are visible through the Stranger's cloaking field.
 - A potential softlock can occur when forcibly woken up from a dream while looking through a peephole.